george-labs/george-backend-hiring/docs/assumptions.md

     so if a hyphen is encapsulated by alphabetical letters its counted as one word but only one hyphen
     words are only split by whitespaces

+## Iteration 6
+t1: in: daniel has to count
+    out: 15/4 = 3.75

+t2: in: daniel had to count
+    out: 15/4 = 3.75

+t3: in: mihai had to watch
+    out: 15/4 = 3.75

+Assumption:
+    the calculated average word length should only be printed with 2 decimals max the locale used to represent numbers is US